-We see a future where personal vehicles can be 100 per cent zero-emissions by gradually adopting battery-electric and fuel cell technology—and we have a solution for medium and heavy-duty vehicles too.
-Currently, FortisBC fuels more than 850 low-carbon medium- and heavy-duty vehicles using compressed natural gas (CNG) and liquefied natural gas (LNG), reducing GHG and air contaminant emissions right here, right now.
-In addition, we’ll continue to help our customers with medium- and heavy-duty truck transitions to a variety of lower-carbon fuel alternatives.
-These fuel options include CNG, LNG, Renewable Natural Gas (RNG), battery electric vehicles (BEV), and hydrogen-powered vehicles when they become available.
+Today, FortisBC fuels more than 850 low-carbon medium-duty and heavy-duty vehicles using compressed natural gas (CNG) and liquefied natural gas (LNG), reducing GHG and air contaminant emissions right here, right now.
+In addition, we’ll continue to help our transportation customers transition to a variety of lower-carbon fuel alternatives that are commercially available today, including Renewable Natural Gas (RNG).

 Partnering with companies and industry

 Powerful partnerships get us to bigger GHG emissions reduction numbers faster.
 Since we began our partnership in 2018, TransLink has been a leading example for transit authorities and fleet operators making the switch to lower-carbon fuels.
 Today, CNG vehicles make up roughly a fifth of TransLink's bus fleet.
-In GHG terms that adds up to around 21 per cent fewer emissions per bus with a 50 per cent reduction in fuel costs versus diesel.
+In GHG terms, TransLink estimates up to 21 per cent fewer emissions per bus with a 50 per cent reduction in fuel costs versus diesel.

-With RNG, a carbon-neutral fuel, the partnership gets even better, reducing GHG emissions by close to 90 per cent versus diesel.
-TransLink was the first public transportation authority in Canada to use RNG to help fuel its natural gas-powered buses.
-Through our five-year RNG-supply contract, we’ll provide up to 500,000 gigajoules (GJs) annually within that period, which is expected to fuel the existing TransLink natural gas bus fleet with 100 per cent RNG.
-The transition to RNG will reduce TransLink's GHG emissions by 50,000 tons per year—the equivalent of taking 10,000 cars off the road for one year—and the company has a goal of using 100 per cent renewable energy by 2050, which further supports our 30BY30 progress.
+With RNG, a carbon-neutral fuel, the partnership gets even better, reducing GHG emissions by close to 90 per cent versus diesel.2 TransLink was the first public transportation authority in Canada to use RNG to help fuel its natural gas-powered buses.
+Through our five-year supply contract, we expect to fuel the existing TransLink natural gas bus fleet with 100 per cent RNG.
+The transition to RNG will reduce TransLink's GHG emissions by 50,000 tons per year or the equivalent of taking 10,000 cars off the road for one year.
+This will be a positive step for TransLink and its goal of using 100 per cent renewable energy by 2050, which further supports our 30BY30 progress.

 Find out about commercial incentive programs

-More companies are decarbonizing their transportation networks by switching to LNG, CNG and RNG.
+More companies are reducing carbon emissions in their vehicles by switching to LNG, CNG and RNG.
 See how yours can make positive impact on the environment.

 Contact our project team

-Let us help you get started with finding the right alternative fuel option for your business.
+Let us help you find the right alternative fuel option for your business.